OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-03.md

 ## Luke 3:2

-during the high priesthood of Annas and Caiaphas, the word of God came to John, the son of Zechariah, in the wilderness.
+at the time when Annas and Caiaphas were high priests, the word of God came to John, the son of Zechariah, in the wilderness.

 ## Luke 3:3